theo-armour/pages/00-snippets/inspirations-sources.md

 * Using the same tools / helping others because they use the same tools /
 * Mailing list ~ benefits of history
 * Every file has a single home ~ multiple duplicates still too difficult to manage in this era
-* Pogo: "We have met the enemy, and he is us"
+* Pogo: "We have met the enemy, and he is us" ~ look in the mirror
 * "Happiness is a choice, not a condition" ~ many sources

 ## Concept